Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 Repeated digit
 ```

-The number 28212 has a repeated digit (2); a number like 9357 doesn’t.
+The number 28212 has a repeated digit (2); a number like 9357 doesn't.

 The program uses an array of Boolean values to keep track of which digits appear in a number.
 The array, named `digit_seen`, is indexed from 0 to 9 to correspond to the 10 possible digits.
 Initially, every element of the array is false.
 (The initializer for `digit_seen` is {`false`}, which only initializes the first element of the array.
 However, the compiler will automatically make the remaining elements zero, which is equivalent to false.)